sysdiglabs/charts/charts/cluster-scanner/README.md

 - CLUSTER_NAME: The name to be used for the cluster.
 Make sure it is unique for all your clusters.
 - SYSDIG_REGION: The region of the Sysdig Backend to use.
 E.g.: `us1`, or `eu1`.

-The command deploys the Sysdig Admission Controller on the Kubernetes cluster in the default configuration.
+The command deploys the Sysdig Cluster Scanner on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`